 Emma Bradnum BA(Hons), DipLCM

 Emma has worked as a singing teacher, vocal coach, flute teacher and musical director since 2005.
-She runs her teaching studio “Bradnum Vocals” from her home in Thornton and is a singing teacher at Moorfield School in Ilkley.
+She runs her teaching studio “Bradnum Vocals” from her home in Thornton and is a singing teacher at Moorfield School in Ilkley and at North Halifax Grammar School.
 Emma ran a successful stage school in Bradford for 9 years and worked for 11 years as a vocal coach for several stage schools in Leeds Roundhay, Kippax, and Barnsley.
-She also taught flute at the Ripon Cathedral Choir School in 2005 and has taught piano, singing and whole class music for Musica Kirklees since 2006.
+She also taught flute at the Ripon Cathedral Choir School in 2005 and taught piano, singing and whole class music for Musica Kirklees from 2006 to 2018.

-Emma has trained in choral directing with the Association of British Choral Directors (ABCD) and Dr Michael Barrett.
-She regularly attends workshops, singing days and training sessions with the likes of Bob Chilcott, John Rutter, Jenevora Williams, Martin Cook and Professor Graham Welch.
-Emma currently works with a number of choirs in West Yorkshire including the Bradford and Airedale Youth Choir, Morrisingers (Morrisons Head Office staff choir) and Baildon Village Voices.
-She has previously worked with Holme Valley Stage Singers, Stagecoach North East Reginal Choir, Top Vox, Bradford Voices, Musica Kirklees Children’s Choir at Batley Music Centre and the Central Choir in Huddersfield.
+Emma has had training in choral directing with the Association of British Choral Directors (ABCD) and Dr Michael Barrett.
+She regularly attends workshops, singing days and training sessions with the likes of Bob Chilcott, John Rutter, Jenevora Williams, Martin Cook, Deke Sharon, and Professor Graham Welch.
+Emma currently works with a number of choirs in West Yorkshire including the Bradford and Airedale Youth Choir, Ilkley Stage Singers, Morrisingers (Morrisons Head Office staff choir) and Together Choir (For residents and staff at Anchor).
+She has previously worked with Baildon Village Voices, Holme Valley Stage Singers, Stagecoach North East Reginal Choir, Top Vox, Bradford Voices, Musica Kirklees Children’s Choir at Batley Music Centre and the Central Choir in Huddersfield.

-Emma is a Level 3 Certified Instructor with the Institute for Vocal Advancement.
-(Currently on a year out for maternity leave).
+Emma is a Level 3 Certified Instructor with the Institute for Vocal Advancement (qualified in 2018).
 It takes a minimum of 6 years to achieve Level 3 and Emma is proud of the education and training she has undertaken in order to reach this level.
 She is continually developing her skills and knowledge in all areas of the voice and loves taking what she has learnt back to her teaching studio and choirs.
 The training she receives through the Institute for Vocal Advancement covers a wide range of areas including but not limited to the latest knowledge and research in vocal science, teaching techniques, genre specific training, working with young voices, and vocal pedagogy.
 Emma is continually working on her own voice and has the pleasure to work with teachers from all over the World including, Canada, Germany and America.
 Emma believes a good teacher should never stop learning and developing their own skills and pledges to always keep training and working on her own professional development.

 Stephen Bradnum BMus, PGCT